aosabook/500lines/contingent/chapter.rst

-in the course of writing a system, now working with the specific data model and implementation details for a particular subsystem, now connecting higher level concepts through their interfaces.
+in the course of writing a system, now working with the specific data model and implementation details for a particular subsystem, now connecting higher-level concepts through their interfaces.

 For example, from the outside, code can simply ask for a new ``Graph`` instance: